 Get a marathon mentality – Please don’t feel like you have to be on Periscope broadcasting and/or viewing broadcasts every minute of the day.
 You have a business to run, remember?
 However, you can set yourself up for success by incorporating a smidgen of strategy when it comes to your broadcasts.
 Create consistency and intention by tracking your scopes.
 Download your FREE 12-month scope tracker here and start planning your broadcasts for the next year.

-I use a tracker (or planner, whatever…) to help me stay on strategy with my scopes and in the beginning, seeing my followers and hearts increase really helped me stay motivated to keep going…it still does.
+I use a tracker (or planner, whatever…) to help me stay on my objective with my Periscope broadcasts and in the beginning, seeing my followers and hearts increase really helped me stay motivated to keep going…it still does.